perdedune/perdedune/README.md

 ## Known limitations:
-* At the moment, the process is limited to CTE queries.
+* At the moment, the process is limited to CTE, and  queries.
 * Further, the process currently assumes a unique CTE alias scheme.